mozilla-services/contile/test-engineering/contract-tests/client/README.md

 This directory contains a Python-based test framework for the contract tests.
 The HTTP client used in the framework supports:

-* Requests for tiles from the MTS, with response checks.
+* Requests for tiles from the MTS, with response checks
-* Requests for the history of requests from the MTS to the partner API with response checks.
+* Requests for the history of requests from the MTS to the partner API with response checks

 The framework implements response models for the MTS and partner APIs.

-For more details on contract test design, refer to the Contile Contract Tests [README][contract_tests_readme].
+For more details on contract test design, refer to the Contile Contract Tests [README][1].

 ## Overview

 The client is instructed on request and response check actions via scenarios, recorded in the `scenarios.yml` file.
 A scenario is defined by a name, a description and steps.

 ### Steps

 #### Contile Service

 * To direct requests to the MTS service, set the `service` value of `request` to `contile`
-* The expected content for a `200 OK` response is a collection of tiles.
+* The expected content for a `200 OK` response is a collection of tiles

 Example:

 ```yaml
 - request:
     service: contile